JDDev0/EnergizedPower/README.md

 The electrician villager profession and house are added.

-There is also a guide book (Currently WIP)
+There is also a guide book

 *Feel free to include this mod in your ModPack :-)*